drinkjava2/jBox/README.md

 ```

-Example 7 - Show annotation inject on field, constructor & method, and mixed use with other type configurations,
+Example 7 - Show annotation inject on field, constructor & method, and mixed use with other 2 configurations,
-            parameters start from 0, s0 means first String type parameter, box2 means 3rd BeanBox type parameter
+            parameters start from 0, s0 means first String type parameter, box2 means 3rd parameter is a BeanBox
 ```
 public class Tester {
 	String name1;